-The Enrollment Agreement between Richmindale College and students specifies a tuition period covered by the agreement, which is normally 1.5 times the standard period or duration to complete the program that a student has been enrolled in.
+The Enrollment Agreement between Richmindale College and students specifies a tuition period covered by the agreement (or term length of the agreement), which is normally 1.5 times the standard period or duration to complete the program.
 Students are withdrawn if they fail, or are about to fail, to complete the required courses of a program within the specified tuition period covered by the enrollment agreement.
 The cancellation or withdrawal date is the first day of the semester classes when they are identified that they will fail or have failed to complete their program within the tuition period coverage.
 Students are not allowed to enroll in any semester when they have been identified to fail in completing their program tuition period coverage.
 There is no applicable refund for this cancellation or withdrawal.
-Students may re-apply for admission by going through the same admission application process, including the payment fees.
+Students may re-apply for admission by going through the admission application process, including the payment of fees.